exyi/diplomka/diplomka/text/3-analysis-2-metrics.md

 We will calculate the **ZYX intrinsic Euler angles** between the coordinate systems.
-It offers a good interpretability as [so called "aircraft angles" **Yaw**, **Pitch**, and **Roll**](https://en.wikipedia.org/wiki/Aircraft_principal_axes).
+It offers a good interpretability as [so-called "aircraft angles" **Yaw**, **Pitch**, and **Roll**](https://en.wikipedia.org/wiki/Aircraft_principal_axes).
-If we image an aircraft flying over the first glycosidic bond with its wings aligned along the base plane, the three angles describe the necessary maneuvers to align itself with the glycosidic bond of the second nucleotide.
+If we imagine an aircraft flying over the first glycosidic bond with its wings aligned along the base plane, the three angles describe the necessary maneuvers to align itself with the glycosidic bond of the second nucleotide.
-We can also easily to demonstrate these angles by issuing three subsequent `turn` commands in PyMOL.
+We can also easily demonstrate these angles by issuing three subsequent `turn` commands in PyMOL.

 <!-- decribing the plane orientation relative to the Earth surface.
 In our case, "the aircraft", i.e. the base, is pointing from the glycosidic bond of the first base to the second base, with the "wings" aligned along the plane of the first base. -->